Have you ever unintentionally made a batch of stringy or slimy homemade yogurt? Find out why it happened and how to avoid slimy yogurt in the future.

 - How to tell if your yogurt is slimy or just needs to incubate longer

-- Is homemade stringy yogurt safe to eat?
+- Is it safe to eat stringy yogurt?

 - Villi yogurt–stringy by design